KokoScripts/AWS-Web-Project/README.md

 9. Go back to your previous Lambda Function code and Replace it with this [one](https://github.com/KokoScripts/AWS-Web-Project/blob/main/PowerOfMathFunction%20-%20Lambda-FINAL.txt).
 10. Replace table name in the code (line 14) with your table name.
 11. Ctrl + S to save.
 Click **Deploy**
+12. Run a test one more time to be sure your code works.
+13. Refer to this file > [Troubleshooting](), if the test fails.